iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

 So, what is the size of the minimal automaton for the general case $L(b, m)$?
 The answer turns out to be rather complicated!
-@alexeev_2004 proved that the states required by divisibility automaton are at least
+@alexeev_2004 proved that the states required by a divisibility automaton are at least
 $$ \min_{N \ge 0}\left[ \sum_{i=0}^{N - 1} \by{b^i}{m} + \by{m}{b^N}  \right].$$
 Quite a mouthful!
 The paper also proves that the minimum is achieved by the last $N$